Cure is a big word.

 University of Pennsylvania

-Dr. Carl H. June, is Alliance for Cancer Gene Therapy’s most high-profile success story.
-Fueled by our early-stage funding, Dr. June and his team launched a new era in cancer cell and gene therapy research with the world’s first successful and sustained use of chimeric antigen receptor (CAR) gene transfer therapy to create “serial killer” T cells to battle cancerous tumors.
+Carl H. June, MD, of University of Pennsylvania/Penn Medicine’s Abramson Cancer Center, is Alliance for Cancer Gene Therapy’s most high-profile success story.
+Fueled by our early-stage funding, Dr. June and his team launched a new era in cancer cell and gene therapy research with the world’s first successful and sustained use of chimeric antigen receptor (CAR) gene transfer therapy to create “serial killer” T cells (CAR T cells) to battle cancerous tumors.

 Their research success led directly to the first life-saving CAR T-cell therapies for treatment of certain children and young adults with acute lymphoblastic leukemia and for treatment of certain forms of non-Hodgkin lymphoma.
 In 2012, Dr. June treated the first child in the world with CAR T-cell therapy — Emily Whitehead, when she was just seven years old.
 Incredibly, the CAR T-cell therapy worked, and Emily has been in remission since.
 Read Emily’s story here.